 Vacations are earned on an employee's anniversary date.
-Vacations will not be automatically paid out at the end of the vacation year; however, an employee may request to have their vacation paid out or carry forward up to two weeks of vacation into the next vacation year.
-If an employee has more than two weeks of vacation at the end of the vacation year, the employee will be paid out any vacation over two weeks.
+Vacations will not be automatically paid out at the end of the vacation year; however, an employee may request to have up to two weeks of their unused vacation paid out per year or carry forward up to two weeks of unused vacation into the next vacation year.
+If an employee has more than two weeks of unused vacation remaining at the end of the vacation year, the employee will be paid out any unused vacation time over two weeks.
+Beginning July 1, 2023 any vacation time in excess of 80 hours at the end of an employee's vacation year will be lost.
 Additional vacation for the new year will not be earned until the employee's anniversary date.